lakshmi-shravya/used_cars_analysis/README.md

 # Statistical Analysis on Used Cars Dataset

-This GitHub repository contains an R file, `main.R`, which performs a statistical analysis on a dataset used_cars.csv.
+This GitHub repository contains an R file, `main.R`, which performs a statistical analysis on a dataset `cars_used.csv`.
 The analysis includes exploratory data analysis (EDA), variable selection, linear regression, and colinearity analysis.
 Additionally, the dataset is split into luxury, midrange, and low range car models to ensure a comprehensive analysis.

 ## Dataset

-The dataset used for this analysis is the used_cars.csv which contains information about car types, models, car details, and selling prices.
+The dataset `cars_used.csv`, contains information about car types, models, car details, and selling prices.
 It provides a rich source of data for understanding the factors influencing car prices.

 ### Data Splitting